di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 This mod is enabeling the taming (enslavement) of greylings, allowing the player to drag them home to the village and set them to perform simple tasks such as refilling kiln, fireplaces and smelters.

-Made and tested with Valheim v0.148.7
+Made and tested with Valheim v0.150.3

 Installation:
-Copy the RagnarsRokare_SlaveGreyling.dll file to your BepInEx plugin folder under Valheim
+Copy the contents of the RagnarsRokare_SlaveGreyling.zip file to your BepInEx plugin folder under Valheim

 Usage:
 In order to tame a Greyling you need to "feed" (bribe) it with silver necklaces until it's tame (typically two is needed).
 Bribe and times are configurable.